inventivehack/ansible-ghost/README.md

 # Ansible playbook - Ghost

-This project contains an [Ansible playbook](http://docs.ansible.com/ansible/playbooks.html) capable of provisioning an Ubuntu 14.04 LTS server with the following characteristics:
+This project contains an [Ansible playbook](http://docs.ansible.com/ansible/playbooks.html) used for provisioning an Ubuntu 14.04 LTS server with the following characteristics:

 * **NGINX** as the web server
 * **PostgreSQL** as the DB engine.